 - Each nodes in the "Modbus network" (central heating station, repeater station or individual house) are highly recommended to have "surge protector".
-It must be selected as per section 6 and installed as described in section 7. - 2.
-Phoenix "PT 1X2+F-BE" (or similar products from another manufacturer, as per the surge protection requirement in section 6) must be used instead of "PT 1X2-BE" in individual house installations.
-Refer section 8. - 3.
+It must be selected as per section 6 and installed as described in section 7. - A surge protection with a spark gab between Signal GND and Protective Ground (PE) is required in the individual house installation. - 3.
 Recommendation on Modbus reference common signal connection, shield connection, termination resistor connection may be referred in section 5, 6, 7 and 8.